DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL-ref.rst

 Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH refer directly to Arduino pins and those handled by I2C expansion (@KEBBIN refer to Hal , ask neil).

-Signals also refer directkly to pins and the signal id (for RED/AMBER/GREEN) is is always the same as the red signal pin.
+Signals also refer directly to pins and the signal id (for RED/AMBER/GREEN) is is always the same as the red signal pin.
 (@KEBBIN Servo signals?)